osherjacobs/LabWork_Findings/bad-successor-lab-writeup-v3.md

 **Post-patch:** Microsoft patched the `CreateChild` abuse path (KB5063878, build 26100.4946).
 The post-patch primitive (documented by Yuval and expanded by SpecterOps) requires `GenericWrite` on a target object plus `CreateChild` on an OU — a more constrained but still realistic misconfiguration in real environments.

-This lab targeted the **pre-patch primitive** on what was assumed to be an unpatched DC.
-The DC was in fact patched.
+This lab attempted to reproduce the **pre-patch primitive** on what was assumed to be an unpatched DC.
+The DC was in fact already patched.
 See update note.

 ---